Man married to Lori Vallow, missing kids' mom, charged with hiding remains after search of Idaho property

-The remains, found at Chad Daybell's rural Idaho property Tuesday, have not yet been identified.
-But the finding marked a gruesome turn in an investigation that has drawn global attention for its ties to two other mysterious deaths and the couple's doomsday beliefs.
+The remains, found at Chad Daybell's rural Idaho property Tuesday, have not yet been identified, but a prosecutor said they belonged to children and the way one was concealed was "particularly egregious."
+He didn't elaborate.
+The finding marked a gruesome turn in an investigation that has drawn global attention for its ties to two other mysterious deaths and the couple's doomsday beliefs.

-In court documents, Madison County Prosecuting Attorney Rob Wood said he believes Daybell concealed the remains knowing that they were about to be used as evidence in a felony court proceeding.

-Online court records do not show if Daybell has obtained an attorney for the case who could speak on his behalf.
+Daybell's attorney, John Prior, didn't immediately respond to a request for comment.

 Lori Daybell already has been charged with child abandonment and obstructing the investigation and is in jail on $1 million bond.
 Her attorney has indicated she intends to defend herself against the charges, and she is scheduled for a preliminary hearing next month.